 - Vehicle theft rates

 Austin is the fastest-growing city in the nation, with a diverse population, a thriving cultural scene.
 We’ve made this guide to match that.
 It’s comprehensive, total, and mildly fun.

 Want to compare car insurance rates in Austin?
 Try our FREE tool!

 The Cost of Car Insurance in Austin

-The first part of car insurance you might be thinking about (as you’re stranded in the five-hour long line at Franklin’s) might be what goes into it.
-What are the factors that influence my rates?
+The first part of auto insurance you might be thinking about (as you’re stranded in the five-hour-long line at Franklin’s) might be what goes into it.
+What are the factors that determine my auto insurance rates?